Numerical optimization for the compatibility constant of the lasso: Introduction

-In practice, the computation of $\phi$ is generally impossible as it depends on the zero/nonzero pattern of true regression coefficients that cannot be known in advance.
-If we assume that we know them in advance, the compatibility constant can be computed, but it can still be challenging in practice.
-The computation of the compatibility constant is similar to finding the smallest eigenvalue of the sample covariance matrix, but can differ and may be larger than the smallest eigenvalue as the corresponding vector (although not exactly an eigenvector) must lie within a nonconvex set defined by indices of true nonzero coefficients \citep{buhlmann2011statistics}.
-Therefore, it would be essential to develop a numerical approach to evaluate the compatibility constant in practice.
+Nevertheless, the compatibility constant has rarely been computed for a given design matrix.
+This is partly because most theoretical research has focused on establishing upper bounds for evaluating the prediction error, and the compatibility constant is typically used only to provide a sufficient condition for guaranteeing such upper bounds.
+In other words, the compatibility constant is often treated as a theoretical quantity rather than being evaluated numerically for specific design matrices.
+Another reason is the intrinsic difficulty in computing the compatibility constant.
+First, the computation of the compatibility constant is generally impossible, as it depends on the support of the true regression coefficients (i.e., the set of indices corresponding to nonzero coefficients), which cannot be known in advance.
+Even if we know the support in advance, the computation is still challenging in practice.
+The computation is similar to finding the smallest eigenvalue of the sample covariance matrix but can differ and may be significantly larger than this eigenvalue.
+This is because the associated vector (though not exactly an eigenvector) must lie within a nonconvex set defined by the support of the true nonzero coefficients \citep{buhlmann2011statistics}.
+As a result, an analytical approach is generally infeasible.
+Although a numerical approach is helpful, the problem reduces to a complicated nonconvex optimization problem.

-In this study, we present a numerical approach to compute the compatibility constant when the zero/nonzero pattern of true regression coefficients is known.
+In this study, we present a numerical approach to compute the compatibility constant when the support of true regression coefficients is known.
 We show that when the signs of the nonzero coefficients are provided, the computation reduces to a Quadratic Programming (QP).
-Using this property, we can obtain the compatibility constant by solving QP for all combinations of signs and selecting the minimum value.
-When the number of true nonzero coefficients is moderately large, it is difficult to obtain the compatibility constant with the above QP-based procedure due to a huge number of combinations of the signs of nonzero regression coefficients.
+Using this property, the compatibility constant can be obtained by solving QPs for all possible sign combinations and selecting the smallest value.
+When the number of true nonzero coefficients is large, it is difficult to obtain the compatibility constant with the above QP-based procedure due to a huge number of combinations of the signs of the true nonzero regression coefficients.
 To handle the combinatorial complexity, we formulate the problem as a mixed-integer quadratic programming (MIQP, \citealp{BertsimasTsitsiklis1997,BertsimasWeismantel2005}) incorporating Big-$M$ constraints \citep{NemhauserWolsey1988} or special ordered set type 1 (SOS1) variables \citep{BealeTomlin1970,Williams2013}.